 As cliché as it is, when you decide to prioritize experiences over things, you realize that you really don’t need 50 pairs of shoes or the latest technological gadget to be happy.
 And that value shift is incredibly freeing (not to mention cost-effective!).

-5. Travel forces you to be more flexible
+5. Travel forces you to become more flexible.

 I’m as type A as they come.
 I love schedules and plans and genuinely enjoy making to-do lists.
 But the truth is, even the best-laid plans go kaput during travel.
 It’s inevitable.
 For example, Sam and I tend to bring rain with us everywhere we go.
 We are like human rain sticks.
 Last summer alone we ended two droughts.
 So sometimes a last-minute change of plans is inevitable.
 Flights get delayed, freak blizzards hit, the “quaint” vacation rental you reserved online resembles the hotel from The Shining in person.
 As a result, you have to learn to be flexible.
 And to laugh about mishaps.
 Because if you stop laughing, you might cry…

 Travel—whether you drop everything and backpack the world indefinitely, or simply take one or two trips annually to somewhere new—will change you.